-In June 2018 a new EU directive came into force which introduced mandatory disclosure rules (DAC6) for intermediaries and relevant taxpayers.
-These new rules require the disclosure of information on qualifying cross-border arrangements to local tax authorities.
-The information reported will be exchanged between EU Member States.
+DAC6 refers to the EU Directive 2018/822 of 25 May 2018 which introduced mandatory disclosure rules (DAC6) for intermediaries and relevant taxpayers.
+These new rules require the disclosure of information on reportable cross-border arrangements to local tax authorities.
+The information reported is exchanged between EU Member States.

-The mandatory disclosure rules (MDR) were implemented in Belgium in December 2019 and are effective as of 1 July 2020.
-However, a transitional period applies to qualifying cross-border arrangements where the first step has been implemented between 25 June 2018 and 1 July 2020.
+The mandatory disclosure rules (MDR) were transposed into Belgian legislation in December 2019 and took effect on 1 July 2020.
+However, a transitional retroactive period applied to qualifying cross-border arrangements between 25 June 2018 and 30 June 2020.

 While the legislation primarily targets potentially aggressive tax planning structures, its scope is quite broad.
 Accordingly, cross-border tax arrangements that contain one of the defined hallmarks must be reported to the tax authorities.
-Non-compliance with the reporting obligations may trigger fines of up to EUR 50.000 or EUR 100.000 in case of fraudulent intent.
+Non-compliance with the reporting obligations can lead to fines of up to EUR 50.000 or EUR 100.000 in case of fraudulent intent.

 An arrangement must concern more than one EU Member State or an EU Member State and a third country.
-Furthermore, certain tests regarding the participants in the arrangement must be met (i.e. participants must be involved in the arrangement in a cross-border context).
+Furthermore, certain criteria regarding the participants must be met to qualify the arrangement as a cross-border arrangement.
 The term ‘arrangement’ is not defined and has a broad meaning.
 It may include a transaction, agreement, action, scheme, operation, event or undertaking.

 A cross-border arrangement is reportable if it contains at least one of the hallmarks.
 The hallmarks cover a wide range of arrangements and are classified in five categories:

 The main benefit test applies to category A, B and some of category C transactions.
 It is a "benefit" test and not a "purpose" test.
 Accordingly, it can have an impact on commercially driven transactions as well as tax motivated ones.